UAOR: Uncertainty-aware Observation Reinjection for Vision-Language-Action Models: Experiments

-\textbf{The Impact of \bm{$\gamma$} and \bm{$\alpha$}.} Figure~\ref{fig:parameter} illustrates the effect of varying the uncertainty threshold $\gamma$ and the blending factor $\alpha$ on the performance of OpenVLA-OFT with \textsc{UaOR}.
-Figures~\ref{fig:gamma} and ~\ref{fig:alpha} show the marginal effects when fixing one hyperparameter to its optimal value. \revise{To further investigate their interaction, we present a joint sensitivity analysis on LIBERO-Long in Figure~\ref{fig:joint}.
-As demonstrated by the 3D surface plot, the performance follows a convex trend, indicating that $\gamma$ and $\alpha$ must be balanced to achieve optimal results.
+\textbf{The Impact of \bm{$\gamma$} and \bm{$\alpha$}.} Figure~\ref{fig:parameter} illustrates the effect of varying the uncertainty threshold $\gamma$ and the blending factor $\alpha$, where Figures~\ref{fig:gamma} and~\ref{fig:alpha} show the marginal effects when fixing one hyperparameter to its optimal value. \revise{To further investigate their interaction, we present a joint sensitivity analysis on LIBERO-Long in Figure~\ref{fig:joint}, where the 3D surface plot follows a convex trend, indicating that $\gamma$ and $\alpha$ must be balanced to achieve optimal results.
 Specifically, we observe two failure modes at the extremes: (1) \textbf{Over-correction}: A small $\gamma$ (frequent injection) coupled with a large $\alpha$ (strong mixing) degrades performance, likely by disrupting critical internal representations.
 (2) \textbf{Under-correction}: A large $\gamma$ (rare injection) coupled with a small $\alpha$ (weak mixing) fails to provide sufficient observation guidance.
-The distinct peak in Figure~\ref{fig:joint} confirms our selected parameters lie within the optimal region.
-In practice, we use an efficient heuristic strategy detailed in Appendix~\ref{app_sec:baselines} to determine these values.}
+The distinct peak in Figure~\ref{fig:joint} confirms our selected parameters lie within the optimal region; in practice, we use a heuristic strategy detailed in Appendix~\ref{app_sec:baselines} to determine $\gamma$ and $\alpha$.}

-\textbf{Complexity Analysis.} Although \textsc{UaOR} proves highly effective, an important consideration is its computational cost.
-To this end, we conduct a theoretical complexity analysis on it (which can be found in Appendix~\ref{app_sec:complexity}) and test the actual runtime overhead through empirical experiments.
-Specifically, we run 500 rollouts on the LIBERO-Long benchmark using OpenVLA-OFT.
-As shown in Table~\ref{tab:overhead}, applying \textsc{UaOR} results in only a slight throughput drop from 49.7 Hz to 47.3 Hz (-4.8\%), and a marginal latency increase from 0.161s to 0.169s (+5.0\%).
-These results indicate that \textsc{UaOR} introduces negligible computational overhead in practice.